dotnet/csharplang/proposals/low-level-struct-improvements.md

 This, and several other friction points, can be removed if the language provides developers a way to invert the defaults by applying attributes to specific locations.
 The language can recognize these attributes and simply adjust the lifetime calculation for locations when evaluating span safety.

 #### RefThisEscapes
-One of the most notable friction points in the inability to return fields by `ref` in instance members of a `struct`.
+One of the most notable friction points is the inability to return fields by `ref` in instance members of a `struct`.
 This means developers can't create `ref` returning methods / properties and have to resort to exposing fields directly.
 This reduces the usefulness of `ref` returns in `struct` where it is often the most desired.

 ```c#
 struct S